 Teaching activities and strategies

-We work with faculty and lecturers as consultants and collaborators to provide personalized, just-in-time support for their teaching activities.
+We work with faculty as consultants and collaborators to provide personalized, just-in-time support for their teaching activities.
 Our approach is to help educators find and develop personalized strategies and teaching methods that work for them in their particular courses.
 We are interested in helping UBC Sauder faculty explore new, innovative ways of thinking and doing within the context of learning experiences for their students.
 The Learning Services team provides individual consulting, design, and action research services to help meet most needs.
 If we can’t help, we’ll find someone who can, through resources at CTLT or beyond.

 Innovation in teaching and learning